center-for-threat-informed-defense/attack-flow/README.md

 [![codecov](https://codecov.io/gh/center-for-threat-informed-defense/attack-flow/branch/main/graph/badge.svg?token=MSGpc9mM6U)](https://codecov.io/gh/center-for-threat-informed-defense/attack-flow)

 # Attack Flow
 The Attack Flow project helps defenders move from tracking adversary behaviors individually to the sequence of techniques adversaries use to achieve their goals.
 Understanding the context within those sequences, as well as the relationships among them, enables additional defensive capabilities that make defenders much more effective.

-At a high level, Attack Flow is a machine-readable representation of a sequence of actions and assets along with knowledge properties about those actions and assets.
-This representation is composed of five main objects: the *flow* itself, a list of *actions*, a list of *assets*, a list of knowledge *properties*, and a list of causal *relationships* between the actions and assets.
-Each of these five objects includes a set of *required* and *optional* fields.
-Attack Flow uses MITRE ATT&CK to describe specific adversary behaviors.
+The project seeks to demonstrate how attack flows can explain defensive posture to executives, aid defenders understand lessons-learned from an incident, and support red-teamers easily compose realistic adversary emulation scenarios.

 ## Resources
-The below resources demonstrate how attack flows can explain defensive posture to executives, aid defenders understand lessons-learned from an incident, and support red-teamers easily compose realistic adversary emulation scenarios.

 | Resource | Description |
 |----------|-------------|